xtnil/ChatGPT-Prompt-Genius/README.md

 <img width="640" alt="Screen Shot 2023-01-07 at 11 34 16 PM" src="https://user-images.githubusercontent.com/12115686/211184017-57b816d8-020b-4cbf-a67b-579b142068f3.png">

-Curated Prompt View:
+Curated Prompt View :

 <img width="640" alt="Screen Shot 2023-01-07 at 11 35 09 PM" src="https://user-images.githubusercontent.com/12115686/211184023-777ff59d-a20d-4510-a7ae-30d9d86682ba.png">

-SMS Theme:
+SMS Theme :

 <img width="640" alt="SMS" src="https://user-images.githubusercontent.com/12115686/211184025-b515a3e8-33f3-4e4a-aae8-ec1a30af0a50.png">

-Thread Explorer:
+Thread Explorer :
 ![screely-1670886428256](https://user-images.githubusercontent.com/12115686/207233691-92e31001-c045-4f77-bd3f-bc9170814360.png)

-Thread View:
+Thread View :
 ![screely-1670886518332](https://user-images.githubusercontent.com/12115686/207233426-e932fe34-0ffe-45c4-9f45-7a098e062f50.png)

 ## TODO
 Please see TODO.md and the issues tab.
 These enhancements would make the platform even more user-friendly and useful for our users.
 Thank you for considering contributing to the project!

 ## Installation

 - Chrome - Install from the <a href="https://chrome.google.com/webstore/detail/chatgpt-history/jjdnakkfjnnbbckhifcfchagnpofjffo/">Chrome Web Store</a>
 - Firefox - Install from <a href="https://addons.mozilla.org/en-US/firefox/addon/chatgpt-history/">Fire Fox Add-ons library</a>
 - Run locally - clone the repo and run the appropriate build script for your OS.
 Use mv2 for Firefox and mv3 for Chrome.